Danesh-WQD180067/WQD7005-Group/README.md

 ##  Daily Prediction

 1. Create a schedule in Windows Task Scheduler
-    -   set the trigger to Daily at just past midnight
+    -   set the trigger to Daily at 7:00 AM (UTC-5:00) Eastern Time (7:00 PM Malaysia)
     -   set the action to run `daily_job.bat` located in the **daily_crawl** directory
     -   ensure that the **start in** parameter is set to the **daily_crawl** directory
     -   stop the task if it runs longer than 1 hour